ExtinctAxolotl/A-Personal-Arch-Installation-Guide/README.md

 # ls /usr/share/kbd/keymaps/**/*.map.gz
 ```

 To modify the layout, append a corresponding file name to loadkeys, omitting path and file extension.
-For example, to set a US keyboard layout:
+For example, to set a DE keyboard layout:

 ```
 # loadkeys de